 Question: May corporate grantmakers make grants to units of government such as public schools or local parks departments?

-Answer: Yes, both corporate giving programs and corporate foundations may make grants to units of government so long as the grants are restricted to charitable purposes.
+Answer: Yes, both corporate giving programs and corporate foundations may make grants to units of government as long as the grants are restricted to charitable purposes.